gosvig123/create-a-wallet---assesment/README.md

 > You can find a Postman collection in the root folder of the exercise.

 > Implement your solution in the `app.js` file.
-You don't need to create to call `listen; because of the testing technique, the app and the express server had to be in different files.
+You don't need to create to call `listen`; In the `index.js` file I'm importing the app and calling it already.

-> You can run the tests to ensure your server works correctly before going to the front-end step.
-Run `yarn test` in the server folder to run them.

 Implement the following endpoints: